National Purple Heart Hall of Honor: Establishment of museum

 Mr. Morrison's letter, and the Sentinel newspaper article, caused the Palisades Interstate Park Commission (PIPC) to pursue development of an appropriate facility at New Windsor Cantonment to commemorate the history of the Purple Heart and to recognize all recipients.
 The name, Purple Heart Hall of Honor, was chosen.
 The commission's Deputy Director, Kenneth Krieser, who had been awarded a Purple Heart as a result of combat duty in Vietnam, presented the PIPC plan at an annual conference of the Military Order of the Purple Heart in Norfolk, VA, winning support of its members and affirming that the name would become the "National" Purple Heart Hall of Honor.

 Sentinel newspaper Publisher Everett Smith, Lt.
-Gen. James D. Hughes, USAF (ret.), New York State Senator William Larkin, and Veterans advocate Joseph Farina formed The Genesis Group in support of developing the Hall of Honor.
+Gen. James D. Hughes, USAF (ret.), New York State Senator William J. Larkin, and Veterans advocate Joseph Farina formed The Genesis Group in support of developing the Hall of Honor.
 Together, they worked for eleven years to help achieve this worthy goal.

 On May 24, 2002, U.S. Senator Hillary Clinton (New York) announced that she had introduced a resolution (S. Con.
 Res.
 113) to support efforts to create a National Purple Heart Hall of Honor.

 New York State committed $4.1 million toward the planning, design, and construction of the Hall of Honor.
 Other financial support included $500,000 from the Military Order of the Purple Heart, $402,000 in federal HUD/VA funds, and many donations from veterans and their families.
 The Hall of Honor was dedicated by NY Governor George Pataki on November 10, 2006.
-Subsequently, additional funds have been provided to improve and expand the National Purple Heart Hall of Honor, including $17 million authorized in 2019 by NY Governor Andrew Cuomo.
+Subsequently in 2019, $17 million in additional funds were provided to improve and expand the National Purple Heart Hall of Honor.
+This effort was spearheaded by Genesis Group member and New York State Senator William J. Larkin.
+Construction began soon after and the NPHHOH re-opened on Veterans Day in 2020.